jguadagno/jguadagno.github.io/_posts/2020-04-12-build-sign-and-deploy-nuget-packages-with-azure-pipelines.md

 ### Pipeline Editor

 While you are good to go at this point, once you click 'Save and run', let's go through the editor.
 You'll notice that is has a familiar feel if you have done and Visual Studio or Visual Studio Code development.
-In fact, this editor has Intellisense built in also.
+In fact, this editor has Intellisense built-in also.

 The components of the editor: